foriver4725/ScriptsValidator/README.md

 > **Note:**
 > ReadJEnc is particularly effective at detecting file encodings that include Japanese text.
-> Depending on the primary language used in your project, you may not need this library
+> Depending on the primary language used in your project,
-> — or you might prefer to replace it with a different encoding detection library.
+> you may not need this library — or you might prefer to replace it with a different one.
 >
 > Also, ReadJEnc is an external library maintained by a third party.
 > Please review its license and terms of use before including it in your project.

+---

 ## Usage & Features